LEND CURRICULUM DESCRIPTION

 LEND Research Posters

 During the Seminar in Evidence-Based Methods (SEBM) course, students participate in a 68-hour, 2-semester course with a combination of didactic sessions, evidence-based interdisciplinary team projects, and oral and poster presentations.
 All teams engage a community partner at the local, state or national level as a project collaborator.
 The year culminates with poster and oral presentations in Albany with the New York State Department of Health and locally at WIHD.
-Below are the posters and abstracts created by the LEND class of 2018.
+This presentation has been virtual for the past four years.
+Below are the posters created by the LEND class of 2023.

 Faculty: Jenean Castillo, PhD